captainchicken2023/Predicting-Flight-Delays/README.md

 ## Introduction
-The holidays are approaching and many are beginning to consider travel plans.
-Considering the delays one may face, is it worth it?
+The holidays are approaching and many are planning to travel by plane.
+Considering the delays one may face, is it worth it to fly?

-Though there are many inconveniences travellers may encounter, I chose to focus on delays.
-Cancellations, for example, typically stem from extreme circumstances such as weather or threat- if one flight is canceled, likely multiple or all will follow suit regardless of the flight path or airlines.
+Though travellers may experience various inconveniences, I focused on delays since travellers are more likely to experience this in general, year-round.
+Annual diversions rates aren't very high, less than 4,000 based on recent averages.
+Cancellations typically stem from extreme circumstances- if one flight is canceled, likely multiple or all will follow suit regardless of the flight path or airlines.

 According to the FAA, a flight is considered delayed if it has not taken off within 15 minutes of its scheduled departure time.